Las Ánimas Beach Club Day Trip

 romantic zone colorful buildings

 If you have just one day in Puerto Vallarta, the must-see spots include the Malecon, Isla Rio Cuale, Los Muertos Pier, Mirador de la Cruz for breathtaking views, and renting a private boat to experience the stunning coastline and the best views of Vallarta from the water.
 Let’s dive into each one in more detail.
 If time is your main constraint, but you want to experience as much of Vallarta as possible – here are the main attractions I would make sure to visit.
 Let’s not waste any time and get right into it!
 The Malecón in downtown Puerto Vallarta The Malecón (meaning “boardwalk” in English) is a popular promenade located downtown, sitting steps away from the ocean.
 It was first built in the 1930s as a seawall to protect the city from flooding.
 However, it quickly became a popular spot for locals and tourists alike to gather, stroll, and enjoy the views.
 Over the years, the Malecón has been extended and improved, and is now one of the most iconic features of Puerto Vallarta.
 It is a popular destination for tourists and locals alike, offering a wide range of quality restaurants and shops – and is often one of the first places anyone visiting the city explores.
 The Malecón, a vibrant waterfront promenade, boasts an array of captivating metal sculptures and dynamic public art installations.
 Notably, the iconic Los Arcos archway stands as a focal point, complemented by ever-evolving sand sculptures crafted by local artists.
 This area particularly comes alive during Dia de los Muertos, Christmas, Semana Santa, and other festive occasions, making it a cherished locale for celebrations in the heart of Puerto Vallarta.
 If you have the chance, it’s nighttime when the Malecon is at its most charming.
 The sound of the ocean waves crashing against the shore, the warmly lit walkway, views of Catedral de Guadalupe lit up, and hundreds of families enjoying the warm evenings together.
 This area has something for everyone, which is why we believe it’s a must-visit on your trip to Vallarta.
 In addition to its shops and restaurants, the Malecón is also home to a number of interesting attractions such as the Puerto Vallarta Naval Museum and Huichol art stores, which showcases the history and culture of the region.
 The Malecon is where the most visitors come on their first day in Vallarta, so just be aware of your belongings as you walk through the crowds.
-For some tips while in Puerto Vallarta, have a quick read of our article “5 Things NOT To-Do in Vallarta.”
 Fun Facts: In the 2011 film “Limitless” starring Bradley Cooper, there’s a scene where he races a Maserati down Puerto Vallarta’s Malecón.
 At that time, cars could access the Malecón.
 However, the city has since converted it into a wider pedestrian-only boardwalk, transforming its character.
 The Malecón was originally called the Paseo de la Revolución, but was renamed the Malecón in the 1960s.
 The Malecón is home to a number of public art installations, including the famous “Boy on the Seahorse” sculpture by Rafael Zamarripa.
 Directions: Malecón Isla Rio Cuale Isla Rio Cuale is a small island located along the Rio Cuale river, which runs through the center of Puerto Vallarta.
 The island is accessible via a footbridge from the Old Town Zona Romantica), Gringo Gulch (Centro), and from the Malecón boardwalk itself.
 The island is a peaceful and tranquil oasis, with lush vegetation, colorful birds, and several attractions/restaurants to keep you entertained.
 Take a leisurely walk and explore the island’s lush forests and gardens which are home to a number of interesting plants and a variety of feline cats that roam the island.
 In addition to its natural beauty, Isla Rio Cuale is also home to a small cultural center which showcases the history and culture of Vallarta.
 The island is home to a sizable artisan flea market, offering a variety of crafts, souvenirs, and jewelry made by local artists (usually at the best prices too).
 Come here during the day, as they close up their stalls around sundown.
 I f you’re looking for a bit to eat, restaurants like Las Brazzas, River Cafe, Rico (Indian), and Oscars (which offers homemade tequila tasting as well) are fantastic options.
 But if you’re looking for a top tier gastronomic experience that has been rated a top 120 restaurant in all of Mexico, Tintoque is a wonderful choice (open in the evenings).
 Fun Facts: The island is approximately 100 meters long and 50 meters wide.
 The island was originally inhabited by the indigenous Huichol people.
 In the 19th century, the island was used as a quarantine station for immigrants.
 Directions: Isla Rio Cuale Los Muertos Pier The Los Muertos Pier is a 330 foot long pier completed in 2013, and has since become a popular tourist attraction in Vallarta, and a symbol for the city.
 Located in the heart of the city’s Old Town district, the pier stretches out into the Bay of Banderas, offering stunning views of the water and the surrounding mountains.
 The Los Muertos Pier is a popular spot for tourists and locals alike, and it is a great place to take a leisurely stroll, enjoy the views, and people-watch.
 The pier is in a prime location, within close proximity to a variety of shops, restaurants, and bars, offering a range of dining and entertainment options.
 One of the highlights of the Los Muertos Pier is its beautiful sunsets.
 The pier offers a perfect spot to watch the sun go down over the bay, and it is a popular spot for locals and visitors alike to gather and enjoy the evening.
 The pier is also a popular spot for fishing, where you can often see people casting their lines off the pier in search of a catch around sunset.
-Fun Facts: As legend has it, the pier is named either after Playa de los Muertos (Beach of the Dead), which is believed to have gotten its name from a shipwreck
+Fun Facts: As legend has it, the pier is named either after Playa de los Muertos (Beach of the Dead), which is believed to have gotten its name from a shipwreck that occurred off the coast of the beach in the 16th century OR the beach earned its name because it was a